leizi2015/OfficeDocs-MicrosoftSearch/MicrosoftSearch/github-connector.md

 This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a GitHub Cloud Knowledge Copilot connector.

 ## Capabilities
-- Index GitHub Cloud repositories and markdown files to make project documentation accessible in Microsoft 365.
+- Index GitHub Cloud repositories, markdown, and text files to make project documentation accessible in Microsoft 365.
 - Enable end users to ask questions in Copilot related to project documentation and technical guides.
    - How do I set up Project Alpha?
    - Where can I find the deployment instructions?